Near to the Wild Heart: Literary significance and criticism

 Near to the Wild Heart was greeted as a revolution in Brazilian literature, though it was very rarely compared to the work of any Brazilian writer.
 Critics mentioned James Joyce, Virginia Woolf, Katherine Mansfield, Fyodor Dostoyevsky, Marcel Proust, André Gide, and Charles Morgan.
-The reason seems to be that its language sounded completely un-Brazilian, as the poet Lêdo Ivo wrote: “Clarice Lispector was a foreigner. … The foreignness of her prose is one of the most overwhelming facts of our literary history, and even of the history of our language.”
+Its language was noted as sounding completely un-Brazilian; the poet Lêdo Ivo wrote: “Clarice Lispector was a foreigner. … The foreignness of her prose is one of the most overwhelming facts of our literary history, and even of the history of our language.”

 I met Clarice Lispector at the exact moment that she published Near to the Wild Heart.
 The meeting took place in a restaurant in Cinelândia.
 We had lunch and our conversation strayed from literary matters. … The least I can say is that she was stunning.
 It was autumn, the leaves in the square were falling, and the grayness of the day helped underscore the beauty and luminosity of Clarice Lispector.
 Alongside the foreign climate was that strange voice, the guttural diction which rings in my ears to this day.

 At the time, Ivo called it "the greatest novel a woman had ever written in the Portuguese language".
 Other reviews were as enthusiastic.
 For almost a year after publication, articles about the book appeared continuously in every major city in Brazil.
-“The whole book is a miracle of balance, perfectly engineered,” combining the “intellectual lucidity of the characters of Dostoevsky with the purity of a child.”
-A Manhã (The Morning), not going quite as far as Lêdo Ivo, had declared it to be “the greatest debut novel a woman had written in all of Brazilian literature.”
+"The whole book is a miracle of balance, perfectly engineered," combining the "intellectual lucidity of the characters of Dostoevsky with the purity of a child."
+A Manhã (The Morning) had declared it to be "the greatest debut novel a woman had written in all of Brazilian literature."